alders/mythtv-stream-hls-dash/README.md

 ## User jobs

 [User Jobs](https://www.mythtv.org/wiki/User_Jobs) are customized tasks which can act on MythTV recordings.
-Making use of the `mythtv-stream-hls-dash` web server one can export recordings in `mp4` compatible format for offline viewing.
+One can export recordings in `MP4` format by making use of the `mythtv-stream-hls-dash` web server for offline viewing.

-Replace `yourserver` in the example script below to point to your combined web server / `mythbackend` address.
+To use the example script, please replace `yourserver` with the web address of your `mythbackend` server.
 Copy the script to `/usr/local/bin/mythtv-stream-hls-dash.sh`.
 Add a User Job in the [mythtv-setup](https://www.mythtv.org/wiki/Setup_General) program `/usr/local/bin/mythtv-stream-hls-dash.sh "%FILE%"` or via[